-The district will issue 32 cents/mile.
-The methodology that was used was to double the IRS Medical/Moving rate for 2021.
-That rate is well below the IRS Business rate.
+The district will issue 44 cents/mile.
+The methodology that was used was to double the IRS Medical/Moving rate for 2023.
 The new rate takes into consideration the increase in the cost of gas.

 c.
 OTDA policy establishes a distance not to exceed two miles as the maximum distance that the district can require a participant to walk to a work activity assignment or to access public transportation.
 Describe below the distance an individual may be required to walk, each way, to a work activity or to access public transportation: